-Since 2000, Falmouth Road Race, Inc. has helped charity partners raise over $45 million and bring awareness to their causes.
+Since 2000, Falmouth Road Race, Inc. has helped charity partners raise $50 million and bring awareness to their causes.

 The Numbers for Nonprofits charity runner program, launched by former race co-director Rich Sherman, not only assists charities in raising much-needed funds, it also brings people together and provides deeper meaning to running the ASICS Falmouth Road Race.
 Passionate individuals join a team representing a charity that resonates with them, which creates an uplifting experience to which runners are excited to return year after year −many say it’s the most gratifying experience they’ve ever had.

 The Numbers for Nonprofits program has grown exponentially over the years to include more than 300 different teams and over 3,000 runners per year who commit to fundraise for their chosen charity and then run the 7-mile course.
 Each year, the race provides guaranteed entries, with an extended registration deadline, to selected Massachusetts-based charities.
 The charities then recruit runners who solicit donations for them.
 Because the race has become so popular that it reaches capacity during registration, official entries are coveted commodities and a great way to ensure a spot on the starting line.